All Episodes

 I learned again with the Cambridge police.

-I learned again with Ferguson and Baltimore and Trayvon Martin and George Zimmerman and the UVA case and the Duke LaCrosse case, and that the media never vetted Obama issue, and the media won't look in the deep state issue.
+I learned again with Ferguson and Baltimore and Trayvon Martin and George Zimmerman and the UVA case and the Duke La Crosse case.

 I have zero respect for these people.

-I you know, people ask me, what do I think of other shows?
+People ask me, what do I think of other shows?

-I I don't respect them.
+I don't respect them.

 They don't do their job and they're not honest about who they are.

-Because I mean, you know, look, uh happy MLK and I am appalled to about what Obama did when he walked in that door.
+And I am appalled about what Obama did when he walked in that door.

-M LK turning in his grave.
+MLK turning in his grave.

-That we were supposed to have been to bring the people together.
+He was supposed to have been to bring the people together.

-Look what's then happened.
+Look what's been happening.

 I mean, we had problems before him, but look what we got now.